 Try not to use the spice jars directly over a steaming pot of curry or water, as moisture can cause spices to clump together and spoil them.
 It is also better to completely dry the measuring spoon before you dip it in the spice jar.

 Store your spices in glass or see-through box or jars and label them for easy use.
 You can use spice drawers, spice racks, wall-mounted racks, or magnetic jars to easily organize them.
 These will keep you from buying items that you already have, so you’ll end up wasting fewer unused products.

 6. Buy whole spices

 Whole spices have more shelf life, of up to 2 years as compared to ground spices which start to lose their flavor in 8-10 months.
-You can roast the whole spices in a skillet and grind them right before cooking in order to maximize taste and freshness.
+You can roast the whole spices in a skillet and grind them right before cooking to maximize taste and freshness.

-7. Date your spices
+7. Date and label your spices